AequilibraE/QAequilibraE/docs/source/menus_in_detail/tripdistribution.rst

 Iterative Proportional Fitting (IPF)
 ------------------------------------
 It is possible to balance the production/attraction vectors using IPF.
-There are two different ways to load a vector's data: loading an \*.AED file or importing from an open layer.
+There are three different ways to load a vector's data: loading a \*.CSV or \*.parquet file or importing from an open layer.

 We click on the Iterative Proportional Fitting option to open the menu.

-Loading the vector from an \*.AED file is straightforward.
-Just select the *AequilibraE Data* option in the menu, and click *Load*, pointing to the location of the vector in your machine.
+Loading the vector from a \*.CSV or \*.parquet file is quite the same.
+Select your preferred option in the menu, and click *Load*, pointing to the location of the vector file in your machine.

 .. image:: ../images/tripdistribution-ipf-1.png
     :width: 513
     :align: center
     :alt: ipf_1

-Otherwise, case you are loading from an open layer, just click *Import from layer*, point the available data layer, and the name of its index column.
+Case you are loading from an open layer, just click *Import from layer*, point the available data layer, and the name of its index column.
 You can choose between *Use data* or *Save and use*.
 Case you choose to save, the vector will be saved in a temporary QGIS folder.